phalcon/blog/_posts/2013-07-24-the-road-ahead.md

 Smaller NFRs will also be addressed during those two versions.
 Our Roadmap will inform you of what is coming down the line.

 Naturally, bugs will also have a high priority during those two versions.

 A big thank you to all that have contributed, are contributing and will contribute to Phalcon, via contributions, discussion and bug discovery/reporting.

-<3 The Phalcon Team